dalenguyen/dalenguyen.github.io/README.md

 # Dale Nguyen Portfolio Website

-This project was generated with Angular 8 and published to Github Pages.
+This Monorepo project was generated with Angular 12, Nx Workspace and published to Github Pages.

 This project will host on two places: